 In general, the ground clip lead should be connected to the ground of the equipment under test, and the tip of the probe should be connected to the voltage source for PVM series probes.
 For VD series probes, the signal is connected to the top of the probe, and the ground is connected to the base.
 At high frequency, the inductance of the ground path must also be minimized.
-One method of improving high speed measurement is to use multiple grounds in addition to the black fly lead provided.
+One method of improving high speed measurement is to use multiple grounds in addition to the black ground lead provided (PVM probes).
 The cylindrical ground shield can also be used for ground connections.
-Wide area and large diameter conductors can be helpful in reducing inductance which is important above 10 Mhz
+Wide area and large diameter conductors can be helpful in reducing inductance which is important for measurements involving frequencies above 10 Mhz (30 ns rise of faster).

 Connections should be made with the equipment to be measured turned off.
 The BNC output cable should be connected directly to the oscilloscope, and in general the oscilloscope should be grounded.
 An RG-223 cable (double shielded cable) is provided with all probes.
 The double shielded cable is essential at high frequencies and it is advantageous at low frequencies.
-Any 50 ohm (or 93 ohm if appropriate) cable can be used to connect to the measurement instrument as long as that cable has the right capacitance, but single shielded cables have more noise.
+Any 50 ohm (or 93 ohm if appropriate) cable can be used to connect to the measurement instrument as long as that cable has the right capacitance, but single shielded cables have more noise than the double shielded cables we always provide.

 It is important to avoid setups where the current of the source returns through the ground shield of the probe.
-The probe is not designed for this, and the IR drop over the cable appears as an erroneous signal at the oscilloscope.
+The probe is not designed for this, and the IR drop or L(dl/dt) over the cable appears as an erroneous signal at the oscilloscope.